syeandel/Einstein_IFE/README.md

 ### Calculating the Interfacial Free Energy

-Now that all the required values have been calculated, the IFE may be derived.
+Now that all the required values have been obtained, the IFE may be calculated.

 First we must scale $\Delta f_{Bulk}^{Ein.}$ to the same number of formula units as the slab: